 If there’s one thing that San Francisco truly excels at, it’s bread.
 And if we had to name a second thing, it would be pricing menu items like they are collectors’ relics from the Titanic.
 A prime example is The Mill and its infamous $4 piece of toast.
 But there’s a reason it’s $4, because it’s 4,000 times better than any toast you could make at home.
 The bread is immaculate, the spreads (like housemade nutella) are excellent, and the whole feel of the place is awesome.

 So legit, it seems fake: an oyster counter that’s been open since 1912 and still turns out excellence.
 You come to San Francisco, you go to Swan, you wait in line (possibly for an hour), you doubt that it lives up to the hype, and then you dig into your first bite of cracked crab.
 Your mind is changed.

 The rare gimmick restaurant where the food stands up to the gimmick.
 In this case, the gimmick is that half the menu is carried around on trays and rolled around on carts, dim sum style.
 You’ll quickly discover that your eyes are indeed bigger than your stomach.
 But you won’t be mad about it.
 The namesake fried quail and giant garlic-cheese bread ball are must-orders.

-There are a lot of places that serve upscale breakfast sandwiches or elaborate pastries that require test tubes and liquid nitrogen in their preparation.
-Devil’s Teeth Baking Co. in the Outer Sunset makes the best breakfast sandwich in San Francisco, and it doesn’t need to be gluten-free or organic.
+There are a lot of places that serve upscale breakfast sandwiches or elaborate pastries requiring test tubes and liquid nitrogen in their preparation.
+But Devil’s Teeth Baking Co. in the Outer Sunset makes the best breakfast sandwich in San Francisco, and it doesn’t need to be gluten-free or organic.
 It’s hearty, it’s sturdy, and it’s perfect.
 There are few better things in life than sitting on the benches outside the bakery, sandwich in one hand, coffee in another, watching the people and the dogs and pondering a walk on the beach.
 This is why you live in California.